 • Memory hierarchy (caches, cache performance (including hit time, miss penalty, average memory access time); virtual memory, page tables, fully-associative and N-way set associative TLBs; integration of virtual memory, TLBs, and caches.

-• You will need to refresh your knowledge of the way the MIPS instructions are written in the MIPS assembly language.
+• You will need to refresh your knowledge of the way the MIPS instructions are written in the MIPS assembly language, namely the order of destination and source registers.

 Be prepared!